collective/collective.elephantvocabulary/README.rst

     >>> wrapped_vocab.getTerm(3).value
     3

-Similar we can to to limit items shown only to the set we want (via ``visible_terms``)
+Similar we can limit items shown only to the set we want (via ``visible_terms``)

     >>> wrapped_vocab = wrap_vocabulary(example_vocab,